mithunkumarc/revision/java/polymorphism.md

 The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.

     Parent p = new Child();
+    List mylist = new ArrayList(); // mylist can be ArrayList and also any other instance implemented List interface

 Inheritance and polymorphism will go hand in hand.
 Without inheritance there is no polymorphism.